nuxodin/ie11CustomProperties/README.md

 ## Limitations
 ### styles in element-attributes
-There is no way to get the raw content of style-attributes in IE11 I could implement one of these variants:
-- `<div style="--color:blue" ie-style="--color:blue">` advantage: faster because I can query for `[ie-style]`
+There is no way to get the raw content of style-attributes in IE11 Use `<div style="--color:blue" ie-style="--color:blue">` for it
-- `<div style="--color:blue; -ie-color:blue">` advantage: less code
 ### specificity for properties containing "var()"
-...is always little highter, cause each selector gets an additional class-selector
-eg. `#header` results in `#header.iecp_u44`
+...is always little highter, cause each selector gets an additional class-selector eg. `#header` results in `#header.iecp_u44`

 ## Help wanted!
 Please test and report bugs.
 And add a ⭐️ and tweet about if you like it.